maths/moodle-qtype_stateful/README.md

 ### Changelog

+**1.0.4** sync up to STACK 4.3.9, an issue related to the precious validation problem and the state of inputs moving forward while the scene text did not has now been reolved.
+Also tools for extracting easier to process data for analysis.

 **1.0.3** sync up to STACK 4.3.8, fixes some errors in MCQ inputs as well as String tests.
 As a major fix deals with situations where transitioning to scenes with inputs (simillarily named) that do not require validation.

 **1.0.2** adds the order-input type for drag & drop ordering of lists and doing Parsons problems.
 Also new castext2 blocks index/indexing and reveal.
 Enabled general-feedback/model-solution.